petkopara/PetkoparaCrudGeneratorBundle/README.md

 * Bulk actions(delete) on multiple rows
 * Delete from index
 * Set your base template in the generated views.
-* Possibility to set the path for all the generated files (by default in app/Resources).
+* Possibility to set the save path for all the generated files (by default in app/Resources).
-* Filtering, bulk a write are optional and you are able skip them.
+* Filtering, bulk and write are optional and you are able skip them.

 ## Screenshot